Our free membership, business.com+, takes the pain out of choosing new business services.

 Coding

 CareCloud includes a full diagnosis and prescription library, which makes it easy to look up ICD-10 codes or medications.
-To speed up the process of ordering labs or prescribing medications, the system remembers your approach to common patient issues.
 Through CareCloud, you also have access to a billing module where your claims are generated.
 The vendor’s in-house medical billing service scrubs claims, submits them to payers, follows up on unpaid claims and manages any denials.
 You can monitor all of your CareCloud billing operations directly through the system in real time.
 [Read our review of CareCloud’s medical billing service to learn more.]

 CareCloud Community